YDK-Solutions/ydk/README.md

                         Generate separate modules for each python class corresponding to yang containers or lists.
 ```
 The below steps specify how to use `generate.py` to generate YDK core, model bundle, and service packages.
-All these package are available for Python, Go and C++ in corresponding github repositories: [ydk-py](https://github.com/CiscoDevNet/ydk-py),  [ydk-go](https://github.com/CiscoDevNet/ydk-go) and [ydk-cpp](https://github.com/CiscoDevNet/ydk-cpp).
+All these packages are available for Python, Go and C++ in corresponding github repositories: [ydk-py](https://github.com/CiscoDevNet/ydk-py),  [ydk-go](https://github.com/CiscoDevNet/ydk-go) and [ydk-cpp](https://github.com/CiscoDevNet/ydk-cpp).

 The script [create_ydk_sdk_for_github.sh](create_ydk_sdk_for_github.sh) can be used to generate the `ydk-py`, `ydk-cpp` and `ydk-go` repositories after having generated all the bundles and core packages using `generate.py`.